benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 save gene_lengths.txt to computer see HybPiper documentation on GITHub for R script to generate heatmap

+### 2.5 Make genelist.txt file from target_file.fasta
+To do this, I made a copy of my target_file.fasta and opened the copy in a text editor on my local computer (I used BBedit, but you can use a text editor of your choosing).
+Using find and replace with RegEx, I broke each fasta header and sequence into capture groups.
+For my fasta headers:

+	>Arath-4471E01
+	AACGTGGTTGAAGATAAAGAAAGGCTTGAGACTGCTAATACAGATTGGATGCATAAGTAC
+	AAAGGATCTAGTAAGCTGATGCTCTTGCCCAAGAATACACAAGAG
+	>NHUA-4471E01
+	AATGTGATTGAAGATGAAGACGCGCTTCTCTTTGCAAACACTGATTGGATGCGAAAATAT
+	AAGGGCTCCAGTAAGCTTTTGCTACAGCCTAGAACCACTCAAGAG
+	>AJFN-4471E01
+	AATGTTATACAGGATGAAGAGAAACTGAATACTGCAAACTCCGATTGGATGCGGAAATAC
+	AAAGGCTCAAGTAAGCTTATGCTCCAACCTAGGAGCACCGAGGAG

+My RegEx looked something like this, which is fairly generic and should work for most hybpiper formatted target files:

+find:

+	(>[A-Za-z]*-)([A-Za-z0-9]*\n)([A-Z\n]*)

+replace:

+	\2

+Using Capture group \2 as the replace statement left me with a list of gene names in this format:

+	4471E01
+	4471E01
+	4471E01

+Save this file as genelist.txt in your hybpiper_output directory

 # Part 3
 ## 3.1 Make outgroups from genomes
 In your outgroup_genomes directory in your hybpiper_output directory, make a directory for each outgroup